Anthony Burns: Aftermath

 Following the trial, Marshal Freeman was tasked with successfully moving Burns from the courthouse without interference from the crowd in Boston.
 Jerome V. C. Smith, the mayor of Boston, was responsible for maintaining a peaceful crowd.
 With this news, the citizens of Boston set up interviews and tried to persuade the mayor to join their side of the cause and free Burns.
 Initially, the crowd succeeded in convincing the mayor to only implement one military company to guard the courthouse the day Burns was moved.
 Like Loring, Smith was against the Fugitive Slave Act of 1850, but did not feel as strongly about upholding it.
 Despite the mayor’s orders, Marshal Freeman felt as if one company would not be enough to maintain order while Burns was moved, and pushed the mayor to call in more troops.
-Mayor Smith ended up implementing an entire brigade of state militia to help clear the streets on the day of Burns’ transfer.
+Mayor Smith ended up implementing an entire brigade of state militia to help clear the streets on the day of Burns's transfer.

 While the mayor was planning for crowd control, Freeman put together a band of 125 citizens of Boston to help move Burns.
 The Marshal swore these men in and armed them with various weapons, such as pistols and cutlasses.
 From the date of Loring’s decision until his departure on June 2, Burns was kept in the same jury room he was in during the trial.
-Throughout this time, Burns’ friends began making plans to purchase his freedom and no matter how much money they offered, Suttle refused to negotiate as long as Burns was under his service.At 2 p.m. on June 2, 1854, Burns was escorted from the courthouse by Marshal Freeman and his men, along with an additional 140 U.S. Marines and infantrymen.
+Throughout this time, Burns's friends began making plans to purchase his freedom and no matter how much money they offered, Suttle refused to negotiate as long as Burns was under his service.At 2 p.m. on June 2, 1854, Burns was escorted from the courthouse by Marshal Freeman and his men, along with an additional 140 U.S. Marines and infantrymen.
 State militia brigades lined the streets to keep the crowd at bay and to prevent any interference with the procession.
-Along their route, citizens left symbols to indicate the funeral of Burns’ liberty and freedom.
+Along their route, citizens left symbols to indicate the funeral of Burns's liberty and freedom.
 One man suspended a black coffin and others draped their windows to show Burns they stood with him.
 At one point in their route, the guards made an unexpected turn into a road lined with spectators.
 The officers ran at them with bayonets and beat their way through the line of bystanders.
 One man, William Ela, was beaten with muskets down on the pavement, cut in the face, and put into confinement.
 Eventually, the officers and Burns reached the wharf where the vessel headed to Virginia was scheduled to depart from Boston.
 At 3:20 p.m., Suttle, Brent, and Burns left Boston for Virginia.